 Posted 2019 Oct 11

-If you're interested in learning my technique, which I haven't seen in any of the stocking instructions I've come across, click here to find the PDF instructions, along with the stocking template I use most often.
+And if you're interested in learning my technique, which results in a fully attached lining, click here to find the PDF instructions, along with the stocking template I use most often.

 Posted 2019 Oct 04